-I can, and likely will at some point, give you a list of 100 other things I can think to do with my time.
+I can give you a list of 50 other things I can think to do with my time.
 There are things that I do now, but nearly as much as I’d like.
 Photography is one.
 I’ve taken just about every photo published on this site, including the one above of my second boy nearly six years ago.

 You may have noticed that I like to write, and I spend a fair amount of my free time writing.
 I’d like to learn to write mo’ better, but it’s all I can do to keep up with the blog.
 I’d love to read more, too.
 Reading takes time.
 I need time.
 Can I buy some time?

 There are other things I’d like to do that I don’t do at all right now.
 I’d love to play piano half as well as my boys have learned to do.
 I’d like to learn to speak Spanish.
 My two years in high school taught me enough to ask where the bathroom is, but not enough to understand the response.
 We may try to learn as a family, and in early retirement, we could do that in a Spanish speaking country.
 How cool would that be?

 I think it’s important to understand that I don’t hate my job.
 Among jobs I’ve had, it’s easily the best one.
 I will admit that I like my days off more than my workdays, and the best workday is a short workday, but I’m not desperate to leave, and I don’t believe I’m burned out.

 If I absolutely loved my job, I doubt I’d be planning on an early retirement.
 Of course, you don’t have to retire early just because you can.
 Financial Independence comes with a host of other benefits.

 Is an early retirement on your horizon?
 What’s your motivation?
 Look for the comment box below to say hello.